tum-i4/munch/task_list.md

 # My Tasks

+Task list (17.11.2016)

+- In `ExecutionState.h` add a boolean flag: *targetFunc*

+- In `ExecutionState.cpp`:

+	- In the constructor -> initialize it to false
+	- In the Copy Constructor -> assign the previous value : state.flag
+	- In merge() -> handle the flag accordingly
+	- In branch() -> handle the flag accordingly
+	- In pushFrame() -> check: if functionName == myTarget then set the boolean flag to true

+- Check how to use the command line values in LLVM in multiple files

+- When KLEE starts add option to disable inlining

 Task list (11.11.2016)

 - Modify the searching strategy in MACKE in order to continue the searching after it reached the `target`.